 Russ was an amazing husband and dad.
 He was always generous with his girls and gave them anything, within reason, that he knew they wanted and more.
 He enjoyed time with his family and planned many fun vacations through the years.
 He will be missed dearly by his wife, daughters, future son-in-law, sisters, mother-in-law, brothers –in- law, sister-in-law, cousins, aunts, nieces, nephews, co-workers and friends.

-A viewing will be held at Conejo Mountain Memorial Park in Camarillo on Fri, Mar 1, 2019 from 5pm – 8pm and a memorial service on Sat, Mar 2, 2019 at 10am at Chapel City Church in Camarillo.
+A viewing will be held at Conejo Mountain Memorial Park in Camarillo on Fri, Mar 1, 2019 from 5pm – 8pm.
+A graveside service will commence at 10am on Sat, Mar 2nd, also at Conejo Mountain, followed by a memorial service at 2pm at Chapel City Church in Camarillo.
 In lieu of flowers, please consider a donation to Wounded Warriors or Chapel City Church.

 ...Family in the care of Erin Arteaga, Funeral Director